-The lawsuits claim that the pharmaceutical company had developed a safer drug but withheld it for a decade until Truvada’s patent was about to expire, in order to maximize their profits.Lawsuit Claims: Failure to Warn
+The lawsuits claim that the pharmaceutical company had developed a safer drug but withheld it for a decade until Truvada's patent was about to expire to maximize their profits.Lawsuit Claims: Failure to Warn

-The majority of these lawsuits claim that Gilead knew Truvada was toxic and even pursued a safer version, but the company continued to push Truvada as a risk-free miracle drug, even after the FDA chastised them for making false and misleading statements.
+The majority of these lawsuits claim that Gilead knew Truvada was toxic and even pursued a safer version.
+Still, the company continued to push Truvada as a risk-free miracle drug, even after the FDA chastised them for making false and misleading statements.

-In 2010, with the patent on Truvada set to expire, Gilead finally announced their new safer drug and unveiled the results of its studies on TAF, which was done years earlier, as the new revolutionary treatment to HIV.
+In 2010, with the patent on Truvada set to expire, Gilead finally announced their new, safer drug.
+It unveiled the results of its studies on TAF, which was done years earlier, as the new revolutionary treatment for HIV.
 Gilead urged people who were on Truvada and other TDF-based drugs to switch to the newer and safer TAF-based drugs like Genvoya, Odefsey, and Descovy.Gilead Puts Patients at Risk

 The compensatory damages include: